TRAECR: A Tool for Preprocessing Positron Emission Tomography Imaging for Statistical Modeling: Algorithms and Techniques

 \subsection{MNI Template Registration}

 Registering MRI scans to a standardized anatomical space, such as the MNI template, is essential for comparative analyses across subjects and studies.
 Our tool provides a template registration feature to facilitate this alignment process.
 When MNI registration is selected, the software accepts one or more MRI file paths specified by the user.
-The tool then logs the inputs, prepares the chosen MNI template, and makes an output folder; both MRI and template are skull-stripped, then the MRI is registered to the template with FLIRT (affine transformation).
-The resulting transformation matrix and registered MRI are saved, and the console confirms its completion.
+The tool then logs the inputs, prepares the chosen MNI template, and makes an output folder; both MRI and template are skull-stripped, then the MRI is registered to the template with FLIRT using an affine transformation, which is computationally efficient, robust across heterogeneous acquisitions, and provides sufficient global alignment for downstream QC visualization and ROI level analyses.
+The resulting transformation matrix and registered MRI are saved, and the output console confirms its completion.

 Figure \ref{fig:mni-registration} displays the visualization panel of the MNI template registration feature.
 The panel shows the skull-stripped brain image (left), skull-stripped template image (middle) and template registered MRI (right), allowing for visual comparison of the steps performed to generate the required results.